 As a founding funder, we joined forces with the Medical Research Council and Alzheimer’s Society to make a long-term investment in the UK DRI, to support the people and ideas that will inspire our search for the first life-changing treatments for dementia.

 What is the UK DRI?

-The UK DRI is an Institute made up of six centres across the UK, all working towards a shared vision of changing the outlook for people with dementia.
-Once at full strength, the UK DRI will be home to over 400 researchers from a range of disciplines.
+The UK DRI is an Institute made up of one hub and six centres across the UK, all working towards a shared vision of changing the outlook for people with dementia.
+Once at full strength, the UK DRI will be home to over 700 researchers from a range of disciplines.

 With your help, we’ve already doubled the number of dementia researchers in the UK since 2008, but they’re still outnumbered.
-For everyone one dementia researcher, four work on cancer.
+For every one dementia researcher, four work on cancer.

 The UK DRI is a fantastic opportunity to attract talented researchers to work on this important health condition.